How to get one Mac to do the work of three during the show

-His first was a part of the team in 2015, and in 2016 he became a licensee.
-This year they did an event in February, Handle with Care, and their next event will be towards the end of 2018.
+He helped organize 10+ TEDx events other than TEDxCesena and in 2015 he became a licensee.
+This year they did their second event in February, Handle with Care, and their next event will be towards the end of 2018.

 What makes your TEDx unique?

-They are located in the Emilia-Romagna region of Italy that is famous for their hospitality.
+They are located in the Emilia-Romagna region of Italy, namely in the Romagna area that is famous for their hospitality.
 This means that they open up the event to TEDx organizers (24 attended this year) and go out of their way to be great hosts to invited speakers and guests.

 What’s your Superpower?